mongodb/docs/source/includes/fact-type-fidelity-loss-example.rst

-For example, the following insert operation in :mongosh:`mongosh </>` uses the various :doc:`shell helpers </core/shell-types>` for the BSON types :doc:`Date </reference/bson-types>` and :doc:`64-bit integer
+For example, the following insert operation in :binary:`~bin.mongosh` uses the various :doc:`shell helpers </core/shell-types>` for the BSON types :doc:`Date </reference/bson-types>` and :doc:`64-bit integer
 </reference/bson-types>`: